MeganNoronha/Netflix-clone/README.md

 <!--- STARTEXCLUDE --->
-Project of summer 2021
+# Project of summer 2021

 This project was created and cloned from DataStax Developers, during the summer I decided to attend their workshop and create a basic clone of the netflix site.

-The workshop was extremely interesting, it was a great introduction to creating and managing databases.
+The workshop was extremely interesting, it was a great introduction to creating and mutating databases and then integrating those databases with a site.

-The final site i created was: https://megan-n-netflix-clone.netlify.app/
+The final site I created was: https://megan-n-netflix-clone.netlify.app/